Germanisation of Gaul

 Germanisation is the spread of the German people, customs and institutions.
-The penetration of Germanic elements in the Gaul region began from the twilight of the Iron Age through migration of Germanic peoples like the Suebi and the Batavi (Germanic tribe) across the Rhine into Julius Caesar's Roman Gaul.
+The penetration of Germanic elements in the Gaul region began from the twilight of the Iron Age through migration of Germanic peoples like the Suebi and the Batavi across the Rhine into Julius Caesar's Roman Gaul.
 Further, one of the earliest permanent settlements of a group of Germans namely the Visigoths on Roman soil was in the post-classical period, which opened the door for various other Germanic peoples to enter Rome's Gallic provinces through the Great Rhine Crossing during the Middle Ages and spread Germanic elements further.
 The prevalence of various records of archeological and written evidence regarding the spread of different Germanic elements such as German burials, pottery, costumes, houses mainly between the 3rd and the 5th centuries AD in Gaul depicts the full force of the Germanisation process that took place in Gaul.

 Early Germanic influences and migrations in the Iron Age

 The vast amount of archaeological and written evidence that depicts the spread of 'Germanic' elements and influences in Gaul during the end of the Iron Age presents the fact that Germanisation in Gaul and regions situated east to it began much earlier than the Middle Ages.
-These various sources have agreed that Germanic peoples were in control and had relative influence over Gaul, particularly Hesse during the time of Julius Caesar's campaigns highlighting the successful migration of these Germanic peoples as well as the added layer of control that they had earned.
+These various sources have agreed that Germanic peoples were in control and had relative influence over Gaul, particularly Hesse during the time of Julius Caesar's campaigns, highlighting the successful migration of these Germanic peoples as well as the added layer of control that they had earned.
 Burials such as those of Muschenheim or settlements like Hanau-Mittelbuchen authenticate the gradual Germanisation process that took place in Gaul.
 German scholars have two different chains of opinions regarding the true nature of the spread of Germanic peoples and their influences initially.
 One chain of thought supports migration to be the most credible premise and that their arrival led to the decline of Roman rule and a rise in Germanic influence.
 The other chain of thought supports that there was anyway a decline in Roman rule and that their migration merely took advantage of the poor governance so as to increase their influence.
 The migration that occurred can be attested to Suebian king Ariovistus's fourteen years campaign that resulted in the migration and settlement of vast numbers of Germanic peoples that had established themselves in Gaul and on the banks of the river Rhine.
 The Treveran lands were also majorly influenced by not only German troops, but also individual Germanic peoples which is evidenced by the burials in Wederath that included belt buckles which have been identified as of German origin.